Alek1414/LiquidCrystalMenu_I2C/README.md

 ### The `action` method

 This method must be called cyclically in a loop.
 It is responsible for managing the display menu.
 Two arguments need to be passed.
 The action needs to be passed for one cycle only to take effect.
-If no action is present, then the `NONE` action must be passed constantly.
+If no action is present, then the `MA_NONE` action must be passed constantly.
 The `active` argument must be true for the action to take place.
 It is used when using two menus objects on the same display.

 ```cpp
 void action(eMenuAction action, bool active);